 What is ThermaCote®?

-ThermaCote® is a high performance Weather Barrier which incorporates ceramic technology to produce a fluid applied material.
+ThermaCote® is a high performance Weather Barrier that incorporates ceramic technology to produce a fluid applied material.

 How is it applied?

 The recommended application method is to spray apply ThermaCote® to achieve the most cohesive and even finish.

 Is this a product for residential or commercial use?